Join us on Facebook and keep up to date with all the news

 Rules of Order

-Section 1 The rules contained in the current edition of Robert's Order Newly Revised Version shall govern the OCA meetings.
+The rules contained in the current edition of Robert's Rules of Order Newly Revised shall govern all OCA meetings.

 Meetings of the OCA

-If the President fails to call an Annual General Meeting at the expiration of twelve (12) months after the preceding Annual General Meeting, then such a meeting shall be called by the 1st Vice-President, 2nd Vice-President, Secretary or Treasurer in that order, as soon as possible.
+If the President fails to call an Annual General Meeting at the expiration of twelve (12) months after the preceding Annual General Meeting, then such a meeting shall be called by the 1st Vice-President, 2nd Vice-President, 3rd VP , 4th VP, Secretary or Treasurer, in that order, after consulting with the Board of Control members.
 Should the above mentioned officers fail to call an Annual General Meeting, then any member of the Board of Control may, after consulting with other members of the Board of Control, and by a two-third majority vote, set a date for such a meeting.
 The time of the meeting shall nonetheless, be in accordance with the provisions of Section 2 of this Article.

 (ii) The names of all delegates (and any substitutions) to any meeting of the OCA shall be submitted to the Secretary prior to the commencement of the meeting.

-- (ii) The Annual general Meeting of the OCA shall be called with at least six (6) weeks' notice prior, at such a place as the President may decide (See Article X Section 1) and shall be the purpose of electing officers, receiving written reports from Officers and Committee Chairs', and for any other business that may arise.
+(ii) The Annual General Meeting of the OCA shall be called with at least six (6) weeks' notice prior, at such a place as the President may decide (See Article X Section 1) and shall be for the purpose of electing officers, receiving written reports from Officers and Committee Chairs', and for any other business that may arise.

-- (iii) The Order of business at the Annual General Meeting shall be:
+iii) The Order of business at the Bi-Annual General Meeting shall be:

-The Order of Business at the Semi-Annual meeting shall be the same as in Article X Section 2 (iii) except the Elections may only be included as applicable.
+The Order of Business at the Interim AGM and Semi-Annual General meeting shall be the same as in Article X Section 2 (iii) except that Elections need only be included as applicable.

 Section 3 Special Meetings may be called at any time:-

-The Purpose of the meeting shall be stated in the notice, except in cases of emergency, at least fourteen (14) days notice shall be given prior to such a meeting.
+The Purpose of the meeting shall be stated in the notice.
+With the exception of emergency situations, at least fourteen (14) days notice shall be given prior to such a meeting.

-The Order of Business at BOC Meetings shall be:
+The Order of Business at BOCM shall be:

-At the first BOC meeting subsequent to the AGM, the BOC shall select the several committee Chairpersons necessary for the efficient performance of the OCA, the Auditor and the OCA delegate and an alternate to the CCA.
+At the first BOC meeting subsequent to the AGM, the BOC shall select the several committee Chairpersons necessary for the efficient performance of the OCA, the Auditor, as well as the OCA delegate (and alternate) to the CCA.

 Section 5 Executive Meetings